300,000 Gallon Rhino Whole House Filter System

 Innovative Salt-Free Softening Technology

-NSF Certified NAC media technology naturally and safely alters the structure of hard mineral ions into a crystal structure that prevents the minerals from binding and forming scale build-up.
-NAC salt-free softening is proven to reduce scale by up to 99.6%.
-Unlike salt-based water softeners, Aquasana SimplySoft will not demineralize your water nor will it negatively affect the environment by adding excessive amounts of sodium waste into our communal water system.
+NSF Certified NAC media uses water flow to naturally alter the structure of hard mineral ions into a crystal structure that prevents the minerals from binding and forming scale buildup.
+NAC salt-free softening is proven to reduce scale on internal pipes and plumbing by up to 99.6%.
+Unlike salt based softeners, Aquasana SimplySoft will not demineralize your water, harm your pipes with harsh salt, or put excessive amounts of sodium waste into our communal water supply.

 UV Sterilight Filtration